eugenelin89/zipbox/index.md

 ### How do I start?

 #### Use ZipBox Online REST API
 ZipBox is available right from the start, without any programming or installation!
 We offer the toolkit online via [Zipbox Online REST API](https://box.zipnlp.com).
-You can even test-drive the toolkit and construct the complete request URL directly on the [documentation page](https://box.zipnlp.com)!
+You can test-drive the toolkit and construct the complete request URL directly on the [documentation page](https://box.zipnlp.com)!

 #### Clone ZipBox repo
 #### Download ZipBox Docker Image